Black Arts Movement Free

 What was the name of the revolutionary political faction that paralleled the Black Arts Movement which served as the cultural/artistic faction?

-1. The Black Rangers
+1. The Black Stars

-2. The Black Knights
+2. The Black Panthers

-3. The Black Stars
+3. The Black Rangers

-4. The Black Panthers
+4. The Black Knights

 The Black Panthers